aksommerville/deadweight/README.md

 - - First challenge screen should give you the Compass.
 Don't let them make a wrong turn.
 - - Should have plenty of other space, and there should be required side paths for the return trip.
 - - 9 is kind of a lot.
 Should we make a few items optional?
-- [ ] Compass: Before princess sprite, identify the dungeon map and point to its center.
+- [x] Compass: Before princess sprite, identify the dungeon map and point to its center.
-- [ ] Egg editor: World map preview.
+- [x] Egg editor: World map preview.
+- [x] Should we start with something else, instead of Compass?
+Something non-passive, so the player gets to try out his A button.
 - [ ] Bomb explosion.
 - [ ] Candy attraction.
 - [ ] Compass pre-rescue. (ie no Princess sprite)